-- The 21st Century Cures Act allowed for qualified small-employer health reimbursement arrangements (QSEHRAs) starting in 2017.
+- Qualified small-employer health reimbursement arrangements (QSEHRAs) became available in 2017.

-- But prior to 2020, gaining access to a QSEHRA benefit was not a qualifying event in the individual market.
+- Before 2020, gaining access to a QSEHRA benefit did not trigger an SEP.

-- Now, new federal regulations make employees eligible for an SEP when they gain access to an ICHRA or QSEHRA.
+- Federal rules now grant employees an SEP when they gain access to an ICHRA or QSEHRA.

-- Duration and start of the SEP depends on whether employees are given sufficient advance notice of a QSEHRA or ICHRA offer.
+- The duration and start of the SEP depend on whether employees get advance notice of the HRA offer.

-- Effective dates of the SEP depend on when the application is submitted.
+- Coverage effective dates depend on when the application is submitted.